 Algae growth is a fact of life that every aquarium owner will face sooner or later.
 Some algae growth is normal and healthy, but excess algae growth is unsightly and can be hazardous to fish and plants.

-- Lights left on too long.
+- Lights left on too long

-- Overfeeding the fish water changes.
+- Overfeeding the fish

-- Using water with high nutrients.
+- Maintaining a water environment with a high nutrient level

-- Clean It Up - If you see algae beginning to grow on the glass, rocks, or other hard surfaces of the tank, remove it.
+- Clean it up: If you see algae beginning to grow on the glass, rocks, or other hard surfaces of the tank, remove it.
 Scrape the glass, remove rocks, and scrub them.
 Vacuum the gravel when you perform water changes.

 Types of Algae

 If you notice an algae build-up in your aquarium, then you need to get rid of it.
 To do that effectively, you need to know the type of algae you have.
 Knowing the algae will help determine the cause and cure.
 Take a look at the common algae types, and how to deal with them.